 GENERAL MANAGER & VICE PRESIDENT OF FOOTBALL OPERATIONS

-Entering his third season as the general manager & vice president of football operations, Brock Sunderland has helped guide the Green and Gold to one West Final.
+Entering his fourth season as the general manager & vice president of football operations, Brock Sunderland has helped guide the Green and Gold to one West Final (2017) and one East Final (2019).
 Prior to joining the Eskimos, Sunderland spent four seasons as assistant general manager for the Ottawa RedBlacks.
 His term includes two division final victories and back-to-back Grey Cup appearances, winning the championship in 2016 – after just three seasons as an expansion team.
 Sunderland’s role included contract negotiations, assisting with salary cap management and overseeing the scouting department.

 The native of Great Falls, Montana entered the CFL in 2004 as a scout with the Montreal Alouettes where he quickly advanced to Director of Scouting.